 - Like things less sweet?
 Reduce the sugar to taste.

-- Of course, whipped cream and sprinkles are totally optional, but so fun for the holidays.
+- Of course, whipped cream and sprinkles are totally optional, but they’re so fun for the holidays.

 - Prefer not to make your own whipped cream?
 Use store bought!